CriticalKV: Optimizing KV Cache Eviction from an Output Perturbation Perspective: Critical KV Cache Entry Selection

-Theorem \ref{thm:target} demonstrates that our second stage selection directly minimizes an upper bound of output perturbation for identifying critical cache entries.
-Unlike traditional strategies that rely solely on high attention weights for entry selection, the second stage of our algorithm jointly leverages both the attention weights and the value states projected through the parameter matrix, to directly constrain the worst-case output perturbation.
+} \begin{proof} See Appendix~\ref{apdx:proof3.5} for details. \end{proof} \end{theorem} Theorem \ref{thm:target} demonstrates that our second stage selection directly minimizes an upper bound of output perturbation for identifying critical cache.
+Unlike traditional strategies that rely solely on attention weights, the second stage of our algorithm jointly leverages both the attention weights and the value states projected through the parameter matrix, to directly constrain the worst-case output perturbation.